Standard Gradient

 - When flying an ODP with a defined route, inform ATC before departure

 When you can't meet the gradient but have VMC, a VCOA may be available.
 You climb visually over the airport to a specified altitude, then proceed IFR.
-This requires:
+Requirements:

 - VMC at the airport